Veganism in Ancient China

 The popularity of meat substitutes in ancient South-East Asia is mainly attributed to religious practices: Chinese Buddhists, Taoist monks, and also Japanese Zen monks followed a mostly vegetarian lifestyle.
 Without meat in their diets, they experimented with other plant-based options.

 So how do meat substitutes fit into Chinese culture?
 Many Chinese customs and traditions are deeply intertwined with the idea of prosperity.

 Symbols representing wealth, luck, and happiness are an integral aspect of Chinese culture.
 Be it the colour red representing luck and financial wealth, or Chinese knot decorations, or even how some numbers are seen as luckier than others (6 is considered particularly lucky).

 Right here in Cardiff, we're lucky our restaurant doesn't have to compromise between authenticity and inclusivity.
-We aim to provide authentic, traditional food and open it to different dietary needs and choices.
+We provide authentic, traditional food inclusive of all dietary needs and choices.